OpenCamp-cc/opencamp.cc/content/_index.md

 This is similar to the pay-it-forward idea where you help to guide students in future cohorts once you have secured your first internship or full-time employment.
-We will work with you to determine what’s the right amount of time and how you can best contribute back to the Bootcamp.
+We will work with you to determine what’s the right amount of time and how you can best contribute back to the bootcamp.

 Regretfully, there is a limit on the number of students whom we can offer pay-it-forward sponsorship.
 Please let us know in the application email if you